ZhongJunJimmy/wordle-tool/README.md

 # wordle-tool
-## This is a wordle tool that to easy answer the question.
+### This is a wordle tool that easy to answer the wordle question.

 ### How to RUN
 Run following command to use this tool